Canon 1D vs 5D Mark III

 |Nikon D610« »||optical||Y||3.2||921||fixed||n||1/4000s||6.0||Y||n||Nikon D610|

-Concerning the storage of imaging data, both the 1D and the 5D Mark III write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1D writes its imaging data to Compact Flash cards, while the 5D Mark III uses Compact Flash or SDXC cards.
+The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs 5D Mark III